twilczak/angular-mail-demo/README.md

     Always start with routes as a way of getting an early understanding of how components are composed and interact with each other

     Without components angular router complains

+2. Add mailbox component

+   `$ ng generate component mailbox`

+   Smart components responsible for gathering data and event handling (wiring)

+   Typically don't have much styling, because they are not presenting anything

+   Don't forget to namespace your components!